thecybernav

 Limitations

-• Not suitable for high-temperature environments
+• Not suitable for hot environments

-• Lower impact resistance than ABS
+• Less impact-resistant than ABS

 ABS